 Warsaw Travel Guide

 As the capital of Poland, Warsaw was one of the most beautiful and sophisticated cities in central Europe until it was almost totally destroyed during the Nazi occupation of World War II.
-The end of the war saw most of the city reduced to rubble and ruins, and the large swathes of the population had either been killed or interred in Nazi concentration camps.
-The city underwent a major regeneration following the havoc of destruction, and the buildings in the heart of the old city were meticulously restored.
+The end of the war saw most of the city reduced to rubble and ruins, and large swathes of the population killed or interred in Nazi concentration camps.
+The city underwent a major rejuvenation project following this havoc, and the buildings in the heart of the old city were meticulously restored.

-Most of the historic Old Town was painstakingly rebuilt from a pile of debris, restoring it to its original 17th and 18th Century appearance.
-The charming Old Market Square, the centre of the rebuilding process, is now a major World Heritage Site attraction.
+Most of the historic Old Town was painstakingly rebuilt from a pile of debris, restoring it to its original 17th and 18th-century grandeur.
+The charming Old Market Square, the centre of the rebuilding process, is now a major, UNESCO-listed attraction.

-Warsaw is divided into two distinct halves by the Vistula River, with the Old Town, the modern city centre and most of the attractions on the western side.
-The eastern side of the river is comprised of uninteresting residential suburbs and business districts.
-The post-war appearance of Warsaw is a modern urban landscape of high-rise buildings, and the years of communist rule have left an uninspiring architectural legacy of drab concrete structures and uniform prefab-style housing.
+Warsaw is divided into two distinct halves by the Vistula River, with the Old Town, the modern city centre and most of the tourist attractions on the western side.
+The eastern side of the river is comprised mostly of uninteresting residential suburbs and business districts.
+Today Warsaw presents a modern urban landscape of high-rise buildings, and the years of communist rule have left an uninspiring architectural legacy of drab concrete structures and uniform prefab-style housing.

 Dominating the skyline is the city's major eyesore: the massive shape of the Palace of Science and Culture, Stalin's bequest to Polish citizens.
-Lying in determined contrast to the concrete greyness are traces of Poland's grand past, including castles and palaces, open parklands, impressive churches and the restored streets of the historic old centre.
-Signs of former political austerity have been replaced by modern progression, with dreary state shops turned into fashionable boutiques, and consumerism a growing trend.
+Lying in determined contrast to this concrete greyness are traces of Poland's grand past, including castles and palaces, open parklands, impressive churches, and the restored streets of the historic Old Town.
+Signs of former political austerity have been replaced by modern progression, with dreary state shops turned into fashionable boutiques, and consumerism a growing hunger.

 Become our Warsaw Travel Expert